New record for missed A&E waiting times in Scotland

-MISSED waiting times in Scotland’s A&E wards have fallen to their worst level in more than five years, according to new official figures.
+MISSED waiting times in Scotland’s A&E wards have fallen to their worst level in more than six years, according to new official figures.

 The data showed only 76.5 per cent of people were seen within four hours in the week ending August 8, down from 78.7% the previous week, which was itself the worst figure since the start of the Covid pandemic.